kozlovb/monitorLog/README.md

 h) Display in it's own thread
 Typically, in similar applications that I have developed for performance testing or testing Android apps, the render thread is not the main thread.
 The unblocked main thread is used for user interaction or as a manager thread.

-i) More accurate usage of the language features.
-For example check for each channel type if it can be reduced to the receiver or sender type.

-j) Snake vs Camel
-At some point, I read that using CamelCase is encouraged in Go.
-However, I prefer the coding convention used at my current company - snake_case for variables and CamelCase for classes and functions.
-Nevertheless, when I realized that the distinction between uppercase and lowercase letters defines access (public vs. private) in Go, I thought that CamelCase indeed makes more sense.
-So, CamelCase would be the way to go in the end.

-## Note on time spent
-I havespent approximately four days on this project.
-Prior to working on this project, I had a relatively limited exposure to Go.
-For instance, I knew that channels existed but had never seen them in code.
-On the first day, I mainly focused on researching relevant libraries on GitHub and Go's coding practices.
-I attempted to install some projects and explore them to understand what I liked and disliked.

-I also invested a significant amount of time in handling various smaller tasks.
-For example, I worked with the 'termdash' library for display, where I took one of their available examples, simplified it, but encountered issues with the output not displaying in the correct order.
-It took me a while to realize that I couldn't have custom printouts while using this library.
-Another challenge was organizing my projects into folders.
-I initially got confused because I wasn't aware of the two different approaches in Go, before and after modules were introduced.
-At one point, ChatGPT provided correct instructions, but I had already made changes to my project, making the instructions ineffective.
-Eventually, I started a 'hello world' project from scratch while following instructions step by step, and it turned out to be quite easy.
-Based on that experience, I organized my project into folders.

-Once I organized my project into folders, I started encountering compilation errors without clear explanations.
-It took me some time to realize that in Go, an uppercase identifier makes a field of a struct public, while a lowercase identifier makes it private.
-I spent quite some time resolving issues related to this.
-Additionally, I didn't initially realize that a getter of a container in Go returns a copy of the value, and this also posed some problems.